-2006 Subaru Forester
+2006 Subaru Forester Repair and Maintenance Costs

 2006 Subaru Forester QuestionsNot sure (1 answer)

 The wiring harness for the front passenger occupant detection system may have been pinched between the floor and the seat mounting bracket during vehicle assembly.
 This could result in an electrical short circuit.
 The passenger front air bag could become disabled and may not deploy in the event of a crash, increasing the risk of injury to the seat occupant.
 An electrical short circuit could also result in a fire.
 Dealers will inspect the wiring, repair as necessary, and re-route and secure the wire harness in the correct location.
 The occupant detection system will be re-calibrated as necessary.
 This recall is expected to begin on March 9, 2007.
 The Subaru recall number is WVC-13.